 Skip to contents

-Prepares, validates, and organizes all required inputs and parameters for evaluating the study design of animal movement projects.
-This function checks data inputs, fits or verifies movement models, extracts key parameters, and consolidates all settings in a structured object for easy and reproducible downstream use.
+Prepares and validates all inputs needed to evaluate the study design of animal movement projects using parameters derived from empirical tracking data.
+The function checks data integrity, fits or verifies movement models, extracts key parameters, and consolidates all settings into a structured object for reproducible and streamlined downstream analyses.

 Usage